-For queries relating to other accounting services please contact the Director of Finance, Funding, MIS and Exams, tobycoombes@exe-coll.ac.uk
+For queries relating to other accounting services please contact the College Accountant, KateBarczoc@exe-coll.ac.uk

 - 10. Internal Audit.
-There is no longer a requirement for colleges to have an independent internal audit function, however the College has retained this function which operates in conjunction with the Audit and Risk Assurance Committee.
+The College has retained this function which operates in conjunction with the Audit and Risk Assurance Committee.
 The Finance Department is responsible for the receipt and co-ordination of responses to audit reports and for the follow-up of the implementation of recommendations made by the internal auditors.
 The colleges internal audit partners are TIAA. - 11.
 Procedures and regulations.
 Financial regulations and detailed financial procedures are maintained and disseminated by the finance department.
 Again, their existence is a Funding body and Audit and Risk Assurance Committee requirement.

-For queries relating to management control matters please contact the Director of Finance, Funding, MIS and Exams on tobycoombes@exe-coll.ac.uk
+For queries relating to management control matters please contact the Director of Finance, johndowell@exe-coll.ac.uk